 To help your attorney assess a potential crush injury, you will need the police report, photographs of the scene, and witness statements regarding the extrication.
 Crush injuries and crush syndrome result from as much from improper removal from the wreckage as they do from the collision itself, so you may need evidence that the extraction was mishandled.

 You may also have a claim against the fire department or rescue crew who removed you from the wreck if it was improperly done.
 Your attorney will review the reports to see if this is possible and advise you of the steps necessary to make a claim against the government agency.
 As far as the first responders are concerned, saving your life will always take precedence over saving your leg.

 What We Can Do For You

-At Hach & Rose, LLP, we will listen to your case carefully and give you the best advice we can regarding how to proceed.
-Remember that there is a statute of limitations to file your case, and the longer you wait, the more difficult it can be to successfully negotiate with the insurance company and other parties.
-If you allow the statutory time limit to expire before you file a lawsuit, the court will likely dismiss your case and you will lose your opportunity to pursue compensation through the court system.
+At Hach & Rose, LLP, we will listen to your case carefully and give you the best advice regarding how to proceed.
+Remember that there is a statute of limitations to file your case, and the longer you wait, the more difficult it can be to negotiate successfully with the insurance company and other parties.
+If you allow the statutory time limit to expire before you file a lawsuit, the court will likely dismiss your case, and lose your opportunity to pursue compensation through the court system.

-Because the potential for long-term disability is so great in a crushing injury, as are the chances are that you or a loved one were hospitalized immediately after the accident, you should not wait to call us.
-We can get your claim or case filed right away, and start on the work of discovery and negotiation with the insurers and other attorneys.
+Because the potential for long-term disability is so great in a crushing injury, as are the chances that you or a loved one were hospitalized immediately after the accident, you should not wait to call us.
+We can get your claim or case filed immediately, and start on the work of discovery and negotiation with the insurers and other attorneys.

 Call the New York car accident attorneys of Hach & Rose, LLP at (212) 779-0057 today for a confidential consultation.
-Let us help you get the compensation you will need to fully recover from your injuries.
+Let us help you get the compensation you need to recover from your injuries fully.